songair/songair.github.io/_posts/2021-12-24-use-component-in-vue-js.md

 Using components has many benefits.
 Some of them are:

-* Having a clear input parameters for an element
+* Having clear input parameters for an element
 * Making logic easy to understand, i.e. avoid having huge files
-* Making test easy
+* Making tests easy
-* Re-use the same componet in multiple pages
+* Re-use the same component in multiple pages

 ## Going Further